MoonZoon/MoonZoon/docs/philosophy_and_non_goals.md

 **d)** Set and meet deadlines.
 It's done when it's done.

 **e)** Deliver all features at once.
 Don't expect to deploy scalable realtime apps on a stable cloud with the first MoonZoon release.

+**f)** Beginner friendliness.
+It should be a side-effect of a well-designed API and good documentation.